Yolo County

 Also, you can now TEXT WIC at 1-888-412-4695

-The Women, Infants and Children (WIC) program remains available to serve all clients by phone and most current clients are auto-issued benefits monthly[RM1] [LS2] .
+The Women, Infants and Children (WIC) program remains available to serve all clients by phone and in person by appointment.
+Most current clients are auto-issued benefits monthly.
 Check your WIC App regularly to find your current benefits and next WIC appointment.
 If you do not have an upcoming WIC appointment, please contact us so that we can get you scheduled before benefits expire.

 WIC helps pregnant, postpartum and breastfeeding women, infants, and children under the age of 5 to eat well, be active and stay healthy, and includes funds for families to purchase healthy foods, as well as individual breastfeeding support for moms.
 Services are available in English and Spanish and we use language line to assist with all other languages.